Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The exact cost of a root filling with a private dentist will depend on:

-Dentists and root canal specialists probably won't be able to give you a fixed root canal price until they have examined your mouth and possibly taken x-rays to assess the condition of your teeth.
-You may still be able to get an idea of root canal costs by phoning around different clinics though, and it's worth doing this as prices can vary quite substantially from one to another.
+You may still be able to get an idea of root canal costs by enquiring with different clinics though, and it’s worth doing this as prices can vary quite substantially from one to another.

 Both NHS and private dentists will work to remove any infected tissue from your tooth and repair it to a functional state.
-The end result should, in theory, be the same.
+The result should, in theory, be the same.

 Insurance for dental treatment

-Is a root canal painful?
+Is root canal treatment painful?

-Managing pain after root canal surgery
+Pain management after root canal treatment

 Root canal recovery shouldn't be painful, but your restored tooth may be swollen or sensitive for a few days.
 During this time you can take ibuprofen or paracetamol to ease any discomfort.

-You may find it more comfortable to only eat soft foods until your mouth is back to normal, especially if you feel pain when biting on the treated tooth.
+You may find it more comfortable only to eat soft foods until your mouth is back to normal, especially if you feel pain when biting on the treated tooth.

 Yes, patients may experience a little discomfort or pain after root canal treatment, once the anaesthesia wears off.
 This is a side-effect of the root canal cleaning and preparation procedure.